News flashes & acid flashes

 A U T O G R A P H S

-If you send me a stamped, self-addressed envelope I will send you a photograph of myself at Woodstock including a reproduced autograph for free.
+If you send me a stamped, self-addressed envelope I will send you a photograph of myself at Woodstock with a hand-signed autograph for free.
 (Stamps only, no meter strips.)
-Details.

 I will gladly hand-sign anything you send if you include a check for $20 US made out to Joe McDonald.
 You are responsible for the packaging and the postage, both to me